Skip to main content

 Home office expense: for purposes of income tax, expenses of operating a business in a qualified manner in your home

-Homestead: the principle dwelling owned/occupied by a VT resident as the individual’s domicile.
+Homestead: the principal dwelling owned/occupied by a VT resident as the individual’s domicile.
 It includes the entire parcel of land surrounding the dwelling, determined without regard to any road, river or stream that intersects the land.
 It does not include buildings or improvements detached from the home and used for business purposes and does not include that portion of a principal dwelling used for business purposes if the portion used for business purposes includes more than 25% of the floor space of the building.
 The value of outbuildings and other improvements not used for business purposes includes more than 25 percent of the floor space of the building.
-The value of outbuildings and other improvements not used for business purposes are included in the value of the homestead, e.g. swimming pools, tennis courts, landscaping.
+The value of outbuildings and other improvements not used for business purposes are included in the value of the homestead, e.g., swimming pools, tennis courts, and landscaping.
 See 32 V.S.A. § 5401(7) and Reg. § 1.5401(7) for details and examples.

 HS-122: Homestead Declaration and/or Property Tax Credit